girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Standardization and Normalization/README.md

 ## Normalization and Standardization using Sklearn library

 Check the notebook attached in this folder for the Implementation of Standardization and Normalization in python using sklearn.

+## Overall Summary

+So, now we know Feature scaling is a scaling technique that is used in order to standardize our feature value within a fixed range and it is an essential technique in order to improve the efficiency of our machine learning algorithms and hence the resulting output also we learnt normalization is a scaling technique that is used to bring feature values within a range of 0 and 1 given that features values does not follows a gaussian distribution, while Standardization is scaling technique where the values are centered around the mean with a unit standard deviation given that features values follows a gaussian distribution.

+## Conclusion

+So from this tutorial we have understood what is feature scaling and it's various scaling techniques.
+Also how important is the role of feature scaling in improving the efficiency of machine learning algorithms also we learnt how and when to use Standardization and Normalization in real world projects.
+I hope you enjoyed this tutorial and it may have helped you in learning something new.
+Thank you for reading, have a nice day 😊